-The group reported a net loss of \$1,387,035 for the year (2013: net loss of \$3,002,962).
-The current year net loss predominantly relates to the write off of capitalised project generation and exploration expenditure.
+The group reported a net loss of \$3,002,962 for the year (2012: net loss of \$1,215,220).
+The current year net loss was predominantly related to the impairment of exploration expenditure previously capitalised, relating to the Mount Windsor, the Panhandle and Mega JV projects which were relinquished during the financial year.

-Corporate administrative expenses have decreased by 26% to \$590,193 (2013: \$799,788).
-Due to market conditions making it a challenge for junior exploration companies to raise capital at the current time, the directors have reviewed all costs during the year and have succeeded in lowering the personnel expenses and fixed overheads.
-The Managing Director has since taken a 50% (2013: 25%) reduction in salary and the non-executive directors agreed that as from 1 April 2013, to accrue their directors' fees.
-During the year the directors resolved to satisfy accrued director's fees from 1 April 2013 to 30 September 2013 of \$55,045 by the issue of 4,361,795 shares.
-Net directors' fees payable have continued to be accrued from 1 October 2013 until the Company and directors agree otherwise.
+Corporate administrative expenses of \$799,788 (2012: \$824,666) mainly consists of personnel expenses and fixed overheads.
+Due to difficulties in raising capital at the current time, the Managing Director has taken a 25% reduction in salary and the non-executive directors agreed that as from 1 April 2013, to accrue their directors' fees.
+Subject to shareholder and regulatory approvals, the Directors resolved to satisfy the accrued director's fees of \$55,045 as at 30 September 2013 by the issue of 4,361,795 shares.
+Directors' fees will continue to be accrued from 1 October 2013 until the Company and non executive directors agree otherwise.